CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/multi-barcodes.md

 # Multi-barcodes

-CompuTec WMS supports multi-block barcodes.
-This means that it is possible to scan more than one type of data with one code, e.g. scanning one code for an Item, its Batch and quantity.
-Just keep multi-block code consistent in the matter of used prefixes (using prefixes of one of the standards in one code).
+CompuTec WMS supports multi-block barcodes, allowing multiple types of data to be scanned with a single code.
+For example, one barcode can capture information such as an Item, its Batch, and Quantity.
+To ensure proper functionality, it is important to maintain consistency in the use of prefixes within a single code, following the same standard for all prefixes.

 The barcodes used as examples on this page were generated using [this tool](https://www.free-barcode-generator.net/ean-128/).